CIS1900/2022-fall/08/README.md

 In these notes, we'll define a *task* as a computuation that can be executed concurrently with other tasks.
 Programatically, a task will be a function, or other things that can be called like functions, which we'll see in a future class.
-A *thread* is the representation of a task by the operation system.
+A *thread* is the representation of a running task by the operating system.
 Threads can run concurrently, either in parallel or by multitasking.

 There is a lot of code in this document, and it will be very useful to try running the programs, which can be much more illustrative than just reading the notes.